Fall 2020 Honors Courses

 Psychology of Personality is a junior-level psychology class that focuses on the one of the interesting but ambiguous area of psychology.
 This class uses individual differences and reviews of basic […]

 Genre structure, narrative techniques and thematic traditions.
 Extensive reading and discussion of works by European, British, American, and Third World authors.
-The goal of this course is to introduce students […]
+This course meets General Education requirements: Cultural Enrichment and […]

 Recurring themes, images, symbols, and ideas that one sees in the works of some of the twentieth century’s most important African American writers.
 The substance will vary: poerty, fiction (i.e., […]